Enjoy the sunshine safely.

 Wear sunglasses that block UV rays.
 Check the label when buying sunglasses.
 Sunglasses that provide 99-100% UVA and UVB protection will greatly reduce sun exposure that can lead to cataracts and other forms of eye damage.

 Always use sunscreen.
 Apply a sunscreen with SPF 15 or higher half an hour before going outdoors to achieve adequate UV protection.
 Use products that provide broad-spectrum protection against both UVA and UVB rays.
 Reapply every two hours or more frequent if exercising outdoors.
 Even waterproof sunscreen can come off when you sweat.
+It’s important to know even folks with dark skin can be negatively affected by UV rays.

 Watch the UV index.
 The UV Index was developed by the National Weather Service (NWS) and EPA to help people plan activities to prevent overexposure to UV radiation.
 To learn more about this daily forecast of UV intensity and to sign up to receive your local UV Index and UV Alert via email or on your smart phone, visit the EPA Sunwise webpage.